lemonskyjwt/plpstgrssearch/README.md

 Creating search dict and config in PostgreSQL
 ---------------------------------------------

-Now start the ``psql`` utility.
-You'll need to run three SQLs:

-* create search dictionary for the language
-* copy default config for English language to Polish
-* associate newly created dict and config with each other

-First one will use the files we've generated in previous step to define new dictionary in system:

-    CREATE TEXT SEARCH DICTIONARY polish_hunspell (
-        TEMPLATE = ispell,
-        DictFile = polish,
-        AffFile = polish,
-        StopWords = polish
-    );
-		COMMENT ON TEXT SEARCH CONFIGURATION polish
-			IS 'hunspell support for polish language';

-Second one is pretty straightfoward:

-    CREATE TEXT SEARCH CONFIGURATION public.polish ( COPY = pg_catalog.english );

-This will create ``public.polish`` configuration.
-Now associate one with another:

-    ALTER TEXT SEARCH CONFIGURATION polish
-        ALTER MAPPING
-            FOR
-                asciiword, asciihword, hword_asciipart,  word, hword, hword_part
-            WITH
-                polish_dict, simple;

-That's it!
-If no error was brought up, you are ready to test if your new config works.
+After you run the `./getdicts` script the SQL to `CREATE` the DICTIONARY and CONFIGURATION, annoted should be outputted.
+Simply start psql and run these commands.

 Testing
 -------

-Postgres comes with ``ts_debug`` function that's useful for testing text search configs.
+Postgres comes with `ts_debug` function that's useful for testing text search configs.
 Lets test some random phrase:

     SELECT token, dictionary, lexemes FROM ts_debug(
         'public.polish',